-The student must revise the Internship Agreement & Learning Contract from the previous quarter with their internship site supervisor during the first week of the internship.
+The student must complete the Internship Agreement & Learning Contract with their internship site supervisor during the first week of the internship.
 The Learning Contract must be typed as a Word Document.
-The purpose of the Learning Contract is to help students to articulate goals for their internship and to continue the process of reflective practice.
-It is also a tool to continue building a supportive relationship with their supervisor.
-Students should sit with their internship supervisor during the first week of the quarter and answer each of the questions below related to the learning goals they have for their placement.
-Include the input of both the student intern and the internship supervisor in the Learning Contract: 1) What are the learning goals of the intern?
+The purpose of the Learning Contract is to help students to articulate goals for their internship and to start the process of reflective practice.
+It is also a tool to assist the student to start building a supportive relationship with their supervisor.
+Students should sit with their internship supervisor during the first week of their internship and answer each of the questions below related to the learning goals they have for their placement.
+Include the input of both the student intern and the internship supervisor in the Learning Contract:

+- 1) What are the learning goals of the intern?
 What is the program emphasis area of the intern?
 The student must list 4-6 specific learning goals.
-Examples of good learning goals will be provided by the instructor.
-2) Give a demographic description of the type(s) of client(s) with whom the intern will work.
-3) What general responsibilities will the intern have and what types of interventions will the intern use with clients?
-[See page 3 of the City U Internship Manual for examples of responsibilities of interns.]
-4) What is the time schedule of the internship (days of the week and hours worked each of those days)?
-5) What is the supervision type (individual, group) and frequency (day of the week and time)?
-6) What type of staff meetings will the intern attend (i.e., general staff meetings, smaller unit meetings, specific case staffing groups, management meetings)?
-7) How does the student envision the internship to meet her/his personal and professional goals?
+Examples of good learning goals will be provided by the instructor. - 2) Give a demographic description of the type(s) of client(s) with whom the intern will work. - 3) What general responsibilities will the intern have in the agency. - 4) What is the time schedule of the internship (days of the week and hours worked each of those days)? - 5) What is the supervision type (individual, group) and frequency (day of the week and time)? - 6) What type of staff meetings will the intern attend (i.e., general staff meetings, smaller unit meetings, specific case staffing groups, management meetings)? - 7) How does the student envision the internship to meet her/his personal and professional goals?